Kevin Young (basketball, born 1981): Coaching career

-In May of 2022, Young was featured in ESPN's annual report on potential coaching candidates to watch.
+In May 2022, Young was featured in ESPN's annual report on potential coaching candidates to watch.
 The article stated when talking about Young, "If it's alignment you're looking for, Suns associate head coach Kevin Young is a natural fit.
 Both the Suns' basketball ops crew and head coach Monty Williams regard Young as an essential hub to share ideas across the organization.
 It's a logical role for a young coach who excels at both listening and communicating.
 Young served as a head coach in the G League for six seasons, which gave him a foundation as an organizer and big-picture thinker.
 He has earned the respect of players with his work ethic and candor.
 He was a finalist for the Washington job last spring, where his sharpness impressed."
+Young has since been interviewed for head coaching positions with the Houston Rockets, Toronto Raptors, and Milwaukee Bucks, as well as the Phoenix Suns following the report's release.

+On June 3, 2023, Young was given a five-year contract extension worth $10 million with the Phoenix Suns, making him the highest-paid assistant coach in the NBA after finishing as the runner-up for the open head coach position for them.
+He remained in the associate head coach role with the team, with Frank Vogel being the Suns' newest head coach.

+On April 16, 2024, Young was named the head coach at BYU, filling the vacancy left by the departure of Mark Pope to the University of Kentucky.
+He formally joined BYU after the Suns were eliminated in the first round of the 2024 NBA playoffs.

+Head coaching record

 Personal life

-Young is married to Melissa Bailey of Omaha, Nebraska and they have two sons and one girl.
-They were married on July 2, 2011 in the Salt Lake Temple of the Church of Jesus Christ of Latter-day Saints.
+Young is married to Melissa Bailey of Omaha, Nebraska; they have two sons and one daughter.
+He is the great-great-great-great-grandson of Lorenzo Young, the brother of BYU's founder and namesake, Brigham Young.
+He is a member of the Church of Jesus Christ of Latter-day Saints.